Hazardous Activities and Industries List

-Northland is home to a number of places which, due to their historical or current land use, are recorded on the council's Selected Land-use Register (SLR), which is maintained by the Northland Regional Council.
+Northland Regional Council maintains a Selected Land-use Register (SLR), which is a list of sites that, due to their historical or current land use, are potentially contaminated.
 Land uses that apply are those activities that are specified on the Hazardous Activities and Industries List (HAIL), published by the Ministry for the Environment.

 The sites that are recorded in Northland can be viewed in council's public facing GIS maps.